Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

 Let us now consider $\PredHSucc[\Machine{M},\Omega]{C}(w,z)$.
-To answer true, we can proceed as follows.
-First, we guess $z+1$ distinct strings $q$, i.e., \iExponential{(i+1)}{}ly-many \iExponential{i}{}ly-long strings, together with the respective certificates witnessing $\Omega(q) = 1$---remember that $\Omega \in \Oracle{\iNExpTime{j}}{\SigmaP{c}}$.
-These certificates are accepting \oawarelegalemph computations for the $\iNExpTime{j}$ ``part'' of $\Omega$, i.e., we leave out from the guess the part of computation associated with the $\SigmaP{c}$ oracle.
+To answer \yeslbl, we can proceed as follows.
+First, we guess $z+1$ distinct strings $q$ of length at most $\iExp{i}{p_{\Machine{M}}(\StringLength{w})}$, i.e., \iExponential{(i+1)}{}ly-many \iExponential{i}{}ly-long strings, together with the respective certificates witnessing $\Omega(q) = 1$.
+These certificates are accepting \oawarelegalemph computations for the $\iNExpTime{j}$ ``part'' of $\Omega$---remember that $\Omega \in \Oracle{\iNExpTime{j}}{\SigmaP{c-1}}$; i.e., we leave out from the guess the part of computation of $\Omega$ associated with the $\SigmaP{c-1}$ oracle.
 These accepting computations for $\Omega$ are \iExponential{(i+j)}{}ly-long, because $\Omega$ may receive \iExponential{i}{}-long queries from $\Machine{M}$.
 Hence, these are \iExponential{(i+1)}{}ly-many \iExponential{(i+j)}{}ly-long certificates.
 Because $j \geq 1$, the overall guess is feasible in nondeterministic \iExponential{(i+j)} time.
-We conclude by checking that the guessed strings $q$ are actually distinct (feasible in \iExponential{(i+1)} time) and the guessed certificates are indeed valid (feasible in \iExponential{(i+j)} time with the aid of an oracle in $\SigmaP{c}$).
+We conclude by checking that the guessed strings $q$ are distinct (feasible in \iExponential{(i+1)} time) and the guessed certificates are indeed valid (feasible in \iExponential{(i+j)} time with the aid of an oracle in $\SigmaP{c-1}$).